Centigrade/ngtx/docs/assertions/have-text.md

     .expect(the.DropDownItems)
     .to(haveText([undefined, 'Item b', undefined]));
   // checking for 3 texts -> ok!
-  // checks only the second item, if it contains "b";
+  // checks only the second item, if it has the text "Item b";
   // the first and third items are allowed to have any text });